-At 33 weeks pregnant your metabolism is at full speed so you may see your weight gain start to slow down a bit.
+At 33 weeks pregnant your metabolism is working at full speed.
+You might see your weight gain start to slow down a little.

-But when your doctor or midwife measures your belly, you’ll see baby is still getting bigger, even if you’re not gaining weight as fast.
+When your doctor or midwife measures your belly, though, you’ll see baby is still getting bigger, even if you’re not gaining weight as quickly as before.

 In fact, it’s almost as though you have an inbuilt heater.

-Even if you’re pregnant during winter, you can feel overheated.
+Even if you’re pregnant during winter, you might feel overheated.

-The extra body heat and sweating can easily make you dehydrated.
+The extra body heat and sweating can easily lead to dehydration.

-Be sure to drink plenty of water, as mild dehydration can give you headaches.
+Be sure to drink plenty of water, as even mild dehydration can give you headaches.

-Insomnia has likely reared its head (again!) and getting a full night’s sleep seems impossible.
+Insomnia has probably reared its head (yet again) and getting a full night’s sleep now seems impossible.

 Most pregnant women find this happens in the third trimester.

-Whether it’s anxiety related, hormones or simply being uncomfortable, insomnia can leave with a foggy brain and unable to cope with the day to day.
+Whether it’s anxiety related, due to hormones, or simply about being uncomfortable, insomnia can leave you with a foggy brain, making it difficult to cope.

-Try all the usual tricks before bed to wind down::
+Try all the usual tricks to wind down before bed:

-- Meditation or reading – avoid screens as this can increase your wakefulness
+- Try meditation or reading, but avoid screens as this can increase your wakefulness

-- Gentle exercise a few hours before bedtime
+- Do some gentle exercise a few hours before bedtime

-- Ask your parter for a massage (great for aching muscles too).
+- Ask your partner for a massage (it’s great for aching muscles, too).

-True labour contractions will keep going and because it’s early, this is preterm labour.
+True labour contractions will keep going, and if they happen this early, this is preterm labour.

 Be sure to contact your care provider if you have any signs of preterm labour, such as regular cramping with bleeding or pain.

-At 33 weeks your baby’s brain is continuing to develop.
+At 33 weeks pregnant your baby’s brain is continuing to develop.